Ranked in these QuestionsQuestion Ranking

 Pro Good battery life

 The battery drains in about 9 hours of typical use.

-The MBP has an all-aluminum body that looks great and is sturdy enough that worries of accidentally damaging are mostly alleviated.
+The MacBook Pro has an all-aluminum body that looks great and is sturdy enough that worries of accidentally damaging are mostly alleviated.
 It has a robust lid, well-spaced back-lit keyboard with speakers on each side of the keyboard and an excellent button-less trackpad.